 Ever since humans arrived on the scene, certain misconceptions and mass images—collective wrong beliefs—have cropped up.
 For example, superficially, we seem to think there are so many differences between men and women.
 In reality, it’s not nearly as much as we think.
 Because every man carries inside his soul the female component of his nature, and women carry the male side of theirs.
 It’s like we each contain an imprint of our other half which is wandering around somewhere in the universe.

 This imprint isn’t just a picture or a reproduction; it’s a real, living part of the nature of our personality.
-It’s the other side of the coin, but it’s not completely hidden.
-It’s more like a disc that tilts more to one side occasionally, then to the other.
+It’s the other side of the coin, but it’s not completely hiding.
+So it’s more like a disc that tilts more to one side occasionally, then to the other.

 Listen and learn more.